-8.3 Guest/More AP
+8.3 Guest/More AP Screen

 Use this screen to configure a guest wireless network that allows access to the Internet through the Zyxel Device.
-Click Network Setting > Wireless > Guest/More AP.
-The screen appears as shown.
-This allows you to use one access point to provide several BSSs simultaneously.
+You can use one access point to provide several BSSs simultaneously.
 You can then assign varying security types to different SSIDs.
 Wireless clients can use different SSIDs to associate with the same access point.